List of Law & Order: Special Victims Unit characters: Chester Lake

-Detective Chester Lake transferred to the Manhattan SVU from the Brooklyn Special Victims Unit at the end of the eighth season and was partnered with Detective Fin Tutuola.
+Detective Chester Lake transfers to the Manhattan SVU from the Brooklyn Special Victims Unit at the end of the eighth season and is partnered with Detective Fin Tutuola.
 He is of Native American ancestry, specifically Mohawk, and speaks proudly of his ancestors, noting that many of them helped to build the city's skyscrapers and subway tunnels.
-He also used to compete as an amateur mixed martial artist under the name "Naptime", but had to quit after tearing his ACL.
+He also used to compete as an amateur mixed martial artist under the name "Naptime", but quit after tearing his ACL.
 Lake suffers from insomnia and often takes walks at night when he cannot sleep.

 In the final episode of the ninth season, Lake begins attending meetings of individuals in Philadelphia who share information on "cold" murder cases.
 He later shoots and kills a fellow police officer, who was suspected of raping two illegal immigrant girls ten years ago, killing one.
 Lake disappears while his fellow detectives investigate.
 They are able to prove Lake killed the other cop in self defense after he was shot at himself by a second NYPD officer with a history of brutality.
 Lake is found, wounded, and taken to the hospital.
 The second officer, however, is released after the jury deadlocks.
 The officer is killed the same night and Lake is found standing over the body and makes no denial to his fellow SVU detectives.
 He is arrested and last seen in the series sitting handcuffed in a police car.
 It was confirmed on April 18, 2008, that Beach would not be returning to the series to reprise the role in the subsequent season.